ChicoState/ux-GoodDays/phaseI/README.md

 In order to gain a better understanding of how to facilitate the best user experience possible, we used several research methods.

-First, we used competitive analysis, personally using several competing apps and recording our experiences.
+First, we used competitive analysis[^competitive-analysis], personally using several competing apps and recording our experiences.
 Unfortunately, the competitors we analyzed initially were mobile apps, and our software engineering team later decided to make a desktop app, so many of our early findings no longer apply.
 We accounted for this with further research, using heuristic evaluation to analyze Notion, a desktop notes/journaling app.
-We used Nielsen’s list of 10 heuristics, rating Notion on a scale of 1-10 for each, to identify strengths that we can learn from and weaknesses where improvements could be made.
+We used Nielsen’s list of 10 heuristics[^nielsen-1994], rating Notion on a scale of 1-10 for each, to identify strengths that we can learn from and weaknesses where improvements could be made.

 We also analyzed several personas and scenarios to learn more about our users’ needs.
 Though we believe that GoodDays is appealing to a very wide audience, we focused on a few of the biggest reasons why users would be drawn to GoodDays, rather than another journaling method.
 A key advantage of GoodDays is its convenience, so people who feel busy or overwhelmed could definitely benefit from it.
 We also believe that users who are struggling with a personal issue could get a lot out of GoodDays, since it would give them a way to organize their thoughts and track their progress over time.
 Our personas were chosen to reflect these two key groups.